UCSF-DataSci/ds217-11-final-t25ara/report.md

 All visualizations are embedded throughout the report in their respective phases:

-1. **Figure 1:** Initial Data Exploration - Shows distributions of air temperature and time series (Phase 1-2)
+1. **Figure 1:** Initial Data Exploration - Shows distributions of air temperature and time series
-2. **Figure 2:** Pattern Analysis - Monthly trends for temperature, wind speed, rain, and pressure with correlation heatmap (Phase 6)
+2. **Figure 2:** Pattern Analysis - Monthly trends for temperature, wind speed, rain, and pressure with correlation heatmap
-3. **Figure 3:** Model Performance - Model comparison, predictions vs actual, and feature importance (Phase 8)
+3. **Figure 3:** Model Performance - Model comparison, predictions vs actual, and feature importance

 ---